Quarezz/InstaClient/Readme.md

 There are some issues with Instagram Oauth.
 I’ve spent some time trying to use SFSafariViewController and SFAuthenticationSession but no luck.
 The thing is instagram doesn’t allow to use url-schema as callback url.
 Maybe there is some neat way to solve this issue but I went with regular UIWebView request sniff.

+* Tests

+Mine Xcode have some issues with code coverage reports.
+Don’t know if this is a configuration issue.
+It says the coverage is 0%, but you can clearly see test cases steps on the right panel.
+All services are covered.
+I left models and viewControllers alone, but it’s pretty easy to cover them too.